juhisahay/juhisahay/README.md

 😄 Pronouns: she/her
 🌱 I’m currently learning: Python, SQL, data analysis and visualization, and front-end web development
 👯 I’m looking to collaborate on: Beginner-friendly data science projects and anything that helps me grow my skills!
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/juhi-sahay)

+🔭 **Career goals**: Aspiring to work in data science and statistics and gain hands on experience in these fields

 I'm actively building with data and exploring web development on the side, which I'll be sharing here soon!